GoogleCloudPlatform/k8s-cloudkms-plugin/README.md

 The configuration of the KMS Plugin for CloudKMS could be logically divided into the following stages:
 * Creating CloudKMS Keys
 * Granting GCE's service account IAM permissions on CloudKMS keys
-* Deploying KMS Plugin binary (or its docker image) of onto your Kubernetes Master
+* Deploying KMS Plugin binary (or its docker image) to Kubernetes Masters
-* Creating Kubernetes encryption configuration
+* Creating Kubernetes encryption configuration (this last step is common for all KMS Plugins, and is documented [here](https://kubernetes.io/docs/tasks/administer-cluster/kms-provider/#encrypting-your-data-with-the-kms-provider))
-* Pointing kube-apiserver to the encryption configuration at start-up

 This guide makes several assumptions:
 * The Virtual Machine (VM) on which Kubernetes Master is hosted runs in the security context of a dedicated Service Account (as opposed to the